NetComposer/nksip/doc/reference/callback_functions.md

 You would usually extract information from the Request (using the [Request API](../api/requests.md)) like user, body, content-type, etc., and maybe get information from the body with the functions in the [SDP API](../api/sdp.md), and you should then reply a final response (like `ok`, `{answer, Body}` or `busy`, see the [reply options](reply_options.md)).

-Alternatively, you can grab a _request handle_ (calling `nksip_request:get_id(Request)`), return a provisional (1xx) response (like `{reply, ringing}`) and _spawn_ a new process to process the request and send a final response, later on, calling `nksip_request:reply/2`.
+Alternatively, you can grab a _request handle_ (calling `nksip_request:get_handle(Request)`), return a provisional (1xx) response (like `{reply, ringing}`) and _spawn_ a new process to process the request and send a final response, later on, calling `nksip_request:reply/2`.
 You should use this technique also if you are going to spend more than a few miliseconds processing the callback function, in order to not to block new requests and retransmissions having the same _Call-ID_.
 You shouldn't copy the `Request` and `Call` objects to the spawned process, as they are quite heavy.
 It is recommended to extract all needed information before spawning the request and pass it to the spawned process.

 NkSIP will usually send a _100 Trying_ response before calling this callback, unless option `no_100` is used.